 the Commission shall consider the agreement and, no later than 60 Days following notification by the Secretary-General, recommend to the Council whether the agreed changes should be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation;

-the Council shall consider the recommendations of the Commission at its next meeting provided that the Commission’s recommendations have been notified to the Council at least 60 Days prior to the commencement of the Council’s meeting;
+the Council shall consider the recommendations of the Commission within 60 days of notification;

-any agreed changes shall take effect from the date of the Secretary-General and Contractor’s agreement unless the Council decides they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation.
+any agreed changes shall take effect from the date of the Secretary-General and Contractor’s agreement unless the Council decides before the end of the 60-day period provided for in paragraph (c) that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation.

 7. The Commission may make changes to the Plan of Work to correct minor omissions, errors or other such defects, as follows: